Mikle South, Professor

 - PhD in Child Clinical Psychology from University of Utah, 2005

 - MS in Child Clinical Psychology from University of Utah, 2001

 - BA in Psychology from Yale University, 1994

 My lab conducts research on emotion regulation and decision making, especially in autism spectrum disorders (ASD).
 We study the shared brain mechanisms that underlie associated anxiety and autism symptoms.
 We use behavioral, psychophysiological (e.g., skin conductance, cardiac impedance), electroencephalography (EEG), and functional magnetic resonance imaging (fMRI) methods to measure response to various kinds of stress.
 I have active collaborations both on campus and internationally.

 - International Society for Autism Research

 - Cox, J., Tass, E., Erekson, D., Gabrielsen, T., Warren, J., & South, M. (2017).
-Sticking with it: psychotherapy outcomes for adults with Autism Spectrum Disorder in a college counseling center setting: Autism Research.
-International Society for Autism Research.
+Sticking with it: psychotherapy outcomes for adults with Autism Spectrum Disorder in a college counseling center setting.
+Autism Research.

 - South, M., Ward, A., Stephenson, K. G., & Maisel, M. E. (2017).
 Symptom overlap on the SRS-2 between adults with high anxiety and adults with ASD.
 Autism Research, 10, 1215-1220.